Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Introduction

-Thus far, the general consensus has been that sub-$\mathrm{M_{ch}}$ models are rather poor matches to the 1991T-like spectral subtype.
-The main reason is that the typical absolute magnitudes ($M_B<-19.5$ mag) and decline rates ($\Delta m_{15}(B)= 0.95\pm0.05$) for 1991T-like SNe \citep[][and references therein]{Phillips+2022ApJ, Phillips+2024ApJS} require large WD masses and $^{56}\mathrm{Ni}$ masses, which are not typical for sub-$\mathrm{M_{ch}}$ models.
-Though it has been suggested that double detonation explosions could reproduce the peculiar Fe absorption features in the pre-maximum phase optical spectra of 1991T-like SNe \citep{Filippenko+1992ApJ}, recent studies find discrepancies between spectral properties of sub-$\mathrm{M_{ch}}$ models and 1991T-like SNe.
-For instance, the peak B-band magnitude ($M_B$) and the Si II velocity of 1991T-like SNe suggest a near-$\mathrm{M_{ch}}$ origin rather than a sub-$\mathrm{M_{ch}}$ one \citep{Polin+2019ApJ,Polin+2021ApJ}.
-Moreover, \cite{Polin+2021ApJ} find that the [Ca II]/[Fe III] ratio in the optical nebular spectra of luminous (including 1991T-like) SNe is overproduced by double detonation models.
+Despite the growing evidence for a sub-$\mathrm{M_{ch}}$ WD progenitor for 0509, sub-$\mathrm{M_{ch}}$ models have generally been considered poor matches to the 1991T-like spectral subtype.
+Very high peak luminosities ($M_B<-19.5$ mag) and slow decline rates ($\Delta m_{15}[B]= 0.95\pm0.05$) are exhibited by 1991T-like SNe \citep[][]{Phillips+2022ApJ, Phillips+2024ApJS}, implying large $^{56}\mathrm{Ni}$ yields \citep[$1.0-1.4M_{\odot}$; see][]{Filippenko+1992ApJ}.
+Typically, sub-$\mathrm{M_{ch}}$ explosion models produce less $^{56}\mathrm{Ni}$ \citep[$0.3-0.8M_{\odot}$; e.g.,][]{Sim+2010ApJL} owing to their lower central densities.
+Although double detonation models were proposed to explain the peculiar Fe absorption features in pre-maximum phase optical spectra of 1991T-like SNe \citep{Filippenko+1992ApJ}, more recent studies have identified tensions between spectral properties of sub-$\mathrm{M_{ch}}$ models and 1991T-like SNe.
+In particular, the peak B-band magnitude ($M_B$) and high Si II velocities favor a near-$\mathrm{M_{ch}}$ origin \citep{Polin+2019ApJ,Polin+2021ApJ}, and double detonation models tend to overproduce the [Ca II]/[Fe III] ratio in the optical nebular spectra of luminous (including 1991T-like) SNe \citep{Polin+2021ApJ}.